Istiopaxx/PLP-exercise/ch03/README.md

 address, a reference to the stack frame of the caller (also called the dynamic link), ... -- book 120P

 2. Static link of stack frame.
-> The simplest way in which to find the frames of surrounding scopes is to maintain a static link in each frame that points to the “parent” frame: the frame of the most recent invocation of the lexically surrounding subroutine. -- book 129~130P
+> The simplest way in which to find the frames of surrounding scopes is to maintain a static link in each frame that points to the "parent" frame: the frame of the most recent invocation of the lexically surrounding subroutine. -- book 129~130P

 |stack|dynamic-link|static-link|
 |-------------|:-----------:|:-----------:|